-Interfund transfers for the year ended December 31, 2016, consisted of the following:
+Interfund transfers for the year ended December 31, 2017, consisted of the following:

-Transfers to: Transfers from: General Fund Total Nonmajor Governmental Funds \$273,902 \$273,902 Total \$273,902 \$273,902
+Transfers to: Transfers from: General Fund Total 2017 SPLOST Capital Projects Fund Nonmajor Governmental Funds \$ 100 301,272 \$ 100 301,272 Total \$301,372 \$301,372

 Transfers are used to move unrestricted revenues collected in various funds to finance various programs accounted for in other funds in accordance with budgetary authorizations and to return money to the fund from which it was originally provided, once a project is completed.
+Transfers from the General Fund to the 2017 SPLOST Capital Projects Fund was to provide funds to open the bank account.
 Transfers from the General Fund to the E-911 Special Revenue Fund were to fund E-911 salaries and related expenses in the E-911 Special Revenue Fund.
 Transfers from the General Fund to the Hawkinsville-Pulaski County Recreation Department Fund were to provide operating monies for the Recreation Department.